-Jumping pups can be annoying when they jump on you, embarrassing when they jump on guests or strangers, and even painful when accompanied by scratching or mouthing/nipping.
-Good news is you can teach your pup to keep their paws to themselves
+Excited pups can be annoying when they jump on you, embarrassing when they jump on guests or strangers, and even painful when accompanied by scratching or mouthing/nipping.
+The good news is you can teach your pup to keep their paws to themselves!

 Learning to wait and stay are very helpful for teaching impulse control and teaching a dog how to be calm.
 This skill can even be life-saving if you need to stop your pup from crossing the street or bolting out the door!

-Recall is one of the most important skills you can teach your pup.
-As off leash enthusiasts we love hiking with our pups so a strong recall is a must.
-Even if you never want to walk your dog off leash, we guarantee there will be a moment you will want to call your dog to you.
+A recall is one of the most important skills you can teach your pup.
+As off-leash enthusiasts, we know the value of a reliable recall.
+Even if you never want to walk your dog off-leash, we guarantee there will be a moment you will need to call your dog to you.

 Many of the problem behaviors we see in our dogs, like jumping up on us, getting onto counters, chewing things they shouldn’t, or even barking all hours of the day, can be caused simply from boredom.